isomerpages/mse-zerowaste/_zero-waste/05a-chapter3-overview.md

-As Singapore prepares for an increasingly carbon- and resource-constrained future, with limited space for waste disposal, MEWR and the NEA are pushing towards a wider adoption of circular economy approaches, where resources are used over and over
+As Singapore prepares for an increasingly carbon- and resource-constrained future, with limited space for waste disposal, MSE and the NEA are pushing towards a wider adoption of circular economy approaches, where resources are used over and over